visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 ## Part 3

 ### Learning outcomes
 In the last part you will learn how to use code for visual sketching.
-We will use P5, a javascript version of Processing that is often used by artists and designers.
-You will learn how to create a code based image, what interactions are possible and how libraries work.
+We will use [P5js.org](P5js.org), a javascript version of Processing that is used by many artists and designers.
+You will learn how to create a code based image, what interactions are possible and how (machine learning) libraries work.

 ### Instructions
 You now select one image that you will use as a starting point for your P5 sketch.
 In this sketch, you are relatively free to communicate an insight about the work of art you choose for this last part of the assignment.
 This can be (partly) based on the insights you explicitly gained in the analysis (I) and/or evaluation (II) part, but it can also be something else you discovered.

 ### Deliverables
-A 1 page pdf that contains a reflectons about how you approached the problem and what kind of iterations you went through.
+A 1 page pdf that contains a reflecton about how you approached the problem and what kind of iterations you went through.
 Word limit is 300 words.
 It should also include a link using Share ➡️ Fullscreen, for example [https://editor.p5js.org/maartenwijntjes/full/sCLGJg6H](https://editor.p5js.org/maartenwijntjes/full/sCLGJg6H).

 ### Assessment criteria
 For Part 3 we will use the following criteria:
 * New: combines or creates something new
 * True: Able to reflect about the process
-* Like: speaks for itself
+* Like: 🙂

 ### Dates
 - Draft: 3-apr-2020